bckohan/django-render-static/README.rst

 `django-render-static` includes Python to Javascript transpilers for:
     - Django's `reverse` function (`urls_to_js`)
     - PEP 435 style Python enumerations (`enums_to_js`)
-    - Pain data structures in Python classes and modules (`defines_to_js`)
+    - Plain data define-like structures in Python classes and modules (`defines_to_js`)

 You can report bugs and discuss features on the